|

 discoverer to take the responsibility for seeing that these observations

+are secured.
 If an NEO is very close to the Earth, it is possible that

 enough information to compute a meaningful orbit can be obtained